 He rejoined The Albion Band for The National Theatre productions of “Lark Rise” and “Candleford”, and from 1980 has regularly worked on shows at The Victoria Theatre (later The New Victoria Theatre) in North Staffordshire, The Orchard Theatre Touring Company based in Devon, and elsewhere.
 As songwriter, composer, choreographer, and musical director, he has contributed to over sixty plays in the theatre and on radio.
 And as featured artiste, band member, or session player, his music can be heard on over 200 different commercial recordings.

-He was awarded the English Folk Dance and Song Society’s Gold Badge for his outstanding contribution to English Folk Music, and in 2010 was BBC Folk Awards Musician of the Year.
+He was awarded the English Folk Dance and Song Society’s Gold Badge for his outstanding contribution to English Folk Music, in 2010 was BBC Folk Awards Musician of the Year and, in the 2021 New Years Honours, John was awarded an MBE for services to folk music.

 John has lived in Shropshire since 1973.
 He still dances, with all four of his sons (on a good day), with the Morris team he founded in 1975, The Shropshire Bedlams.